-from which we then obtain the control inputs for the desired roll and pitch angles, by solving~\cref{math:quadrotor_dynamics} for the angles.
-Here, the optimization variables are~${\mb{a}=(\tau, \zeta)}$.
-The yaw rate and~$z$-velocity are controlled by independent PI-controllers.
-For details regarding the controllers see~\cite{Schoellig2012Feedforward,Lupashin2014Platform}.
+From the commanded accelerations, we then obtain the control inputs for the desired roll and pitch angles by solving~\cref{math:quadrotor_dynamics} for the angles.
+Here, the tuning parameters are~${\mb{a}=(\tau, \zeta)}$.
+For details regarding the controllers see~\citep{Schoellig2012Feedforward,Lupashin2014Platform}.